Who are the best UK & Global MPLS providers?

 In 2013, Gartner wrote content suggesting that while MPLS will not disappear, the technology would form a component of hybrid networking as a crucial component of Enterprise WAN services.
 As of writing this article, we are seeing this prediction realised as companies continue to use MPLS where privacy and end to end QoS is required outside of secure IPSec VPN (SD WAN).
 We're also seeing MPLS augmented configuration with SD WAN technology to deliver the best of both VPN service options.
 There is no doubt that cloud applications are one of the main drivers behind the rise of SD WAN across Internet circuits.
 Cloud providers are enjoying the extra budget generated by WAN cost savings.

-Cost of ownership is viewed as high vs Internet connectivity circuits and encryption (without considering network management) but readers should not this isn't always the case depending on country.
+Cost of ownership is viewed as high vs Internet connectivity circuits and encryption (without considering network management) but readers should know this isn't always the case depending on country.
 An an example, pricing for MPLS circuits within the UK vs Internet is not too different but the US remains more expensive when comparing MPLS vs Internet.
 MPLS is viewed as a less flexible technology, in part due to Internet facing Cloud applications, but also as a result of SD WAN providing built in security via next generation Firewall, Intrusion Protection, DDOS, Content filtering together with granular reporting functionality.
 The security aspect coupled with application path selection, optimisation and acceleration all begin to make sense as cloud services are public facing.

 How does MPLS traffic engineering work?

 Multi Protocol Label Switching is more of an internal service provider routing technology used, in the main, for MPLS traffic engineering to increase and improve performance of routing using MPLS label tags with pre-determined paths / traffic flows to control routed IP to make the most of available network elements & resources.
-When viewing configuration from a customer perspective, the business does not see the core MPLS network, rather each site appears as one hop away between CE & PE devices across.
+When viewing configuration from a customer perspective, the business does not see the core MPLS network, rather each site appears as one hop away between CE & PE devices.

 The ability to traffic engineer is the basis behind CoS (Class of Service) because each MPLS provider can fully 'engineer' their networks to support customer MPLS traffic.
 Experimental bits are used for Quality of Service (QoS) to set your priority between customer premises equipment or marked by end devices such as an IP phone or even by the interface at the switch level.
 The forwarding of IP packets is based on the label which is associated with that particular path.